keeeper85/keeeper85/README.md

 ## Projects

-### My own creations worth checking out:
 * [Design Patterns](https://github.com/keeeper85/DesignPatterns) - examples of the most popular design patterns with descriptions on my blog
 * [Clean Them All!](https://github.com/keeeper85/CTA-Maven) - a simple yet addictive puzzle-like game
 * [ITCandidateEvaluator](https://github.com/keeeper85/ITCandidateEvaluator) - a tool designed for helping recruiters at job interviews

----

-## Soft skills

-* specialized at passing knowledge to others (mostly in fun ways)
-* persistent and up to the challenge
-* like making plans and stick to them
-* very quick learner and good at seeking solutions

----

-## Personal interests

-* at the moment it's mostly programming and blogging
-* I like playing some old games over and over again (e.g. Heroes 3, Baldur's Gate 2, Fallout 2)
-* indie pixel game enthusiast (FTL, Stardew Valley, Kingdom, Vampire Survivors)

 ---

 ## Links